iashishbhandari/ABStackKit/README.md

 # ABStackKit

-Written in Swift 4, use a scrollable StackView (like UIScrollView).
-Your view controller can also subclass a StackViewController to manage the lifecycle of its StackView.
-Additionally if you need to color its background or apply rotation on it or simply get it on a portion of your controller's view, this is the one library you need.
+Written in Swift 4, presenting a colourful scrollable StackView.
+Simply manage the lifecycle of the StackView via StackViewEmbeddable protocol or subclass the included StackViewController.
+Additionally if you need to colour its background or put some rotation or get it on a portion of your view, this is the one library you need.
 Only Swift compatible.

 ## Installation with CocoaPods